 This is done in honor of Matthew Rose, who began the worldwide ABAD Project phenomenon in 2009.

-This is done to welcome more artists into our international ABAD family and to foster creative bonds and understanding across the world.
+This is done in order to grow our international ABAD family and foster creative bonds and understanding across the world, needed more so now than ever before.

 Opening, Saturday, 14 September 2019.